EricZinda/Perplexity/backlog.md

-- Fix:
-  - /runparse 0, "a table for 2 and 4" --> There is more than a table for 2 thin, 4 thin (all together)
-    - takes forever
-    - returns a weird error

 - Should "we" *require* that everyone is included like and_c does?
   - Should it also imply "together" as in "we want a table (together)"